Asquera/varnish-metric/README.md

     }

 **Note** It is advised to set up the socket connection in the function `vcl_init`.
 This method is called once at start up of the varnish module.

-The module provides a few function for counters, gauges and timers, where timers are most likely used in inline C blocks.
-The following list shows which functions can be called.

-    inc_counter("name")
-    inc_counter_by_value("name", amount)